drcinfotech/DRC-Education-AI-Chatbot/README.md

 ### A note on the name

-Unlike a typical product, Study Assistant uses a **generic functional name** rather than an invented brand.
+Unlike a typical product, DRC Study Assistant uses a **generic functional name** rather than an invented brand.
 This is intentional for a portfolio/demo project — descriptive terms describing the actual function of a tool cannot be claimed as trademarks for those same goods, which is the most honest way to sidestep brand-collision risk.
 If you fork this project and want to launch it commercially under a brand name, you'll need to choose a name and have a trademark attorney clear it for the jurisdictions and classes that matter to you.

 ---